jpfranca-br/printer/README.md

 - **Message Processing**:
   - Handles messages from MQTT topics.
   - Encodes messages in CP850.
-  - Sends messages via TCP.
+  - Sends messages via TCP or USB.

 - **MQTT Integration**:
   - Connects to an MQTT broker.
   - Subscribes to configurable topics.
   - Decodes and processes MQTT messages.

-- **TCP Communication**:
+- **Communication**:
-  - Sends messages to a specified TCP server.
+  - Sends messages to a specified TCP or USB printer.
   - Manages connection retries and timeouts.

 - **Callback Mechanism**: